kenjis/ci4-online-games-store/readme.md

+# Notice

+This repository is a sample of [Online Games Store](https://github.com/kenjis/online-games-store) upgraded to CodeIgniter4 using *[ci3-to-4-upgrade-helper](https://github.com/kenjis/ci3-to-4-upgrade-helper)*.

+The Original Online Games Store is <https://github.com/tegarpratama/online-games-store>.

 # Online Games Store

-This project built with framework Codeigniter 3 and MySql
+This project built with framework Codeigniter 4 and MySql

 Login with admin role: